jrbdino/Breaking-Human-Benchmark/README.md

 - Visual Memory
 - Verbal Memory

-5 of 8 Human Benchmark tests have been broken with our Python scripts.
+6 of 8 Human Benchmark tests have been broken with our Python scripts.
-> made using pyautogui
-Because we use this package a few of our programs are resolution specific.